adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 In your later code, you will need to handle the fact that multiple sub-directories may be created as part of the archive extraction process.
 In the last project, you got a listing of all of a specific type of file contained within a given path.

+> You do not need to catch the various strings in binary files.
+Your search code / scripts (bad sites, sensitive numbers) should simply ignore those files.

 For now, just make sure that you appropriately interpet the extension that is present and extract the file in a sub-directory named `archive`.

 You might run your code like this: